devnall/notes/BonMots.md

 * raffish - marked by flashy vulgarity or crudeness
 * aptronym - a personal name aptly or peculiarly suited to its owner (also aptonym, euonym); e.g. Cecil Fielder the baseball player, Chris Moneymaker the poker player, Sara Blizzard or Amy Freeze who are both meteorologists, Mike Sharp the Atlanta-area knife sharpener
 * fin de siécle - French term meaning "end of the century" (usually refers to end of 19th cent.) with connotations of modernism, self-indulgence, degeneracy, and world-weariness
+* komorebi - the effect of sunlight streaming through the leaves of the trees and the interplay between the shadows, light, and leaves.
+Somewhat bastardized English translation of a Japanese word.

 ## Pangrams: